How Much Does It Cost to Start a Personal Training Business in North Dakota?

 How North Dakota Compares to Neighboring States

-North Dakota is close to the national average for Personal Training Business startup costs, with a cost-of-living index of 99.2.
-Compared to neighboring Minnesota ($24,500 median startup cost), North Dakota has higher costs for a Personal Training Business.
+North Dakota is one of the more affordable states for launching a Personal Training Business, with a cost-of-living index of 91.1 (national average is 100).
+Compared to neighboring Minnesota ($23,500 median startup cost), North Dakota offers lower costs for a Personal Training Business.

 | State | Est. Cost | LLC Fee |